Social Philanthropy Report, Uncategorized

 Justin Ware is a fundraising consultant who specializes in online and social media engagement at Bentz Whaley Flessner.
 To contact Justin, click here.

-7 Responses to “Online Ambassadors Help Columbia Reach $6.8 Million in 24 Hours”
+12 thoughts on “Online Ambassadors Help Columbia Reach $6.8 Million in 24 Hours

 Leave a Reply